brocaar/chirpstack-docs/content/guides/mqtt-authentication.md

 This package needs Go to be built.
 Check https://golang.org/dl/ for instructions on installing Go.

-Start by cloning the plugin and then installing requirements:
+Start by cloning the plugin and then installing requirements (dep is used to manage dependencies and may be installed with `make dev-requirements`):

 {{<highlight bash>}}
 cd go/src/github.com/iegomez/